shukob/CohortProject_2020/Project_3_Franck_Condon_Factors/Challenge3.md

 ##Difference between methods for FCF calculations

-Calculating FCF is equal to calculate transition probability between different modes, which is an overlap integral of wave functions of different states.
+Calculating FCF is equal to calculate transition probability between different vibrational modes, which is an overlap integral of wave functions of different states.
 We approximate the system is to be a multi variable harmonic oscillator following Franck-Condon principle.

 ### a) Hermite polynomials